Sanchit-Sethi/Computer-Architecture-Project/README.md

 # Computer-Architecture-Project
-Final project for ECE 5504 implement on rocket-chip
+Final project for ECE 5504 implemented on rocket-chip